- Home

 If you’re in the mood for a refreshingly light dish that doesn’t need any cooking, this sun-dried tomato cannellini bean salad from A Saucy Kitchen is ideal.

-Because this dish lasts up to four days in the fridge, you might like to make a big batch and enjoy it throughout the week.
+Because this dish lasts up to four days in the fridge, you might like to make a big batch to enjoy throughout the week.
 That way, you’ll always have something healthy to snack on.

 5. One-pot pasta primavera

-If you love pasta, this one-pot pasta primavera from Flavor the Moments could be the perfect dish for you.
+If you love pasta, this one-pot pasta primavera from Flavor the Moments could be perfect for you.

 Pasta primavera is one of the most versatile pasta dishes around.
-You can use spaghetti, penne, conchiglie, or any other pasta shape, and though this dish traditionally showcases the best of spring veg, you can add in any vegetables you have lying around.
+You can use spaghetti, penne, conchiglie, or any other pasta shape.
+Although this dish traditionally showcases spring veg, you can add any vegetables you have.

-This particular recipe is packed with peas, asparagus, mushrooms, and leeks, though courgettes and spinach work really well, too.
+This particular recipe is packed with peas, asparagus, mushrooms, and leeks – though courgettes and spinach work well, too.
 Lemon juice, zest, and basil add a fresh twist, and a splash of cream gives everything an indulgent, velvety texture (just use oat cream or soya cream to make this dish vegan).

 Aside from being ready in 30 minutes, this recipe uses only one pan – saving on washing up!